19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Duties of bankrupt

-129\.
-A bankrupt shall, in addition to any other duty specified in this Act —

-(1) A bankrupt shall, in addition to any other duty specified in this Act —
+129\.—(1) A bankrupt shall, in addition to any other duty specified in this Act —

 (a) make discovery of and deliver all his property that is under his possession or control to the Official Assignee;